ricardoyanez/grazing/README.md

 EXTERNAL F
 ```

 This function is replaced by Numerical Recipes ZBRENT.
-Necassary Changes to ZBRENT are distributed as a patch.
+Necessary changes to ZBRENT are distributed as a patch.

 ## Calls to `D02BBF`